istio/istio.io/content/blog/2018/announcing-1.0/index.md

 * Mixer now has support for [developing out-of-process adapters](https://github.com/istio/istio/wiki/Out-Of-Process-gRPC-Adapter-Dev-Guide).
 This will become the default way to extend Mixer over the coming releases and makes building adapters much simpler.

-* [Authorization policies](/docs/concepts/security/#authorization) which control access to services are now entirely evaluated locally in Envoy making them more performant and reliable.
+* [Authorization policies](/docs/concepts/security/#authorization) which control access to services are now entirely evaluated locally in Envoy increasing their performance and reliability.

 * [Helm chart installation](/docs/setup/kubernetes/helm-install/) is now the recommended install method offering rich customization options to adopt Istio on your terms.